Billboard Latin Music Awards 2019 Red Carpet Fashion: See Every Look as the Stars Arrive

 Las Vegas is where the party is at tonight!

-For those who didn't already guess, the 2019 Billboard Latin Music Awards are finally here and your favorite artists are coming to celebrate the best in music.
+For those who didn't already guess, the 2019 Billboard Latin Music Awards are finally here and your favorite artists are coming together to celebrate the best in music.

 Hosted by Venezuelan actress Gaby Espino, the live award show will feature performances from Marc Anthony, Nicky Jam, Romeo Santos, Luis Fonsi and many other talented artists.